-Mr. Lee was previously an engineer at the Lockheed Martin Advanced Technology Center.
-His technical work experience includes serving as a principal engineer for components of the GPS III satellite program, research and development of thermal photovoltaics as well as high frequency GaN power amplifiers, and authoring grant proposals for DARPA and NRL.
+Pan was previously an engineer at the Lockheed Martin Advanced Technology Center.
+His technical work experience includes serving as a principal engineer for components of the GPS III satellite program, responsibility for wireless communications testing on the THAAD missile program, research and development of thermal photovoltaics as well as high-frequency GaN power amplifiers, and authoring grant proposals for DARPA and NRL.

 Represented Google in patent litigation involving mobile applications and obtained termination of four of five asserted patents before hearing and finding of no violation as to fifth patent in 337 Investigation involving mobile device technology.